Coset space actions for nonrelativistic strings: Introduction

 In this paper we give a coset model formulation for the bosonic sectors of the stringy NR limit of the flat space \cite{Gomis:2000bd} and AdS$_5\times$S$^5$ strings \cite{Gomis:2005pg}, which from here on out we will call the NR flat space and NR AdS string respectively.
 We also use this coset formulation to give a Lax representation of the corresponding equations of motion.
 Our formulation is based on the string Bargmann algebra and the direct sum of the extended string Newton-Hooke and Euclidean algebras, in the flat space and AdS cases, respectively.
 Related coset models were previously studied in \cite{Brugues:2004an,Brugues:2006yd}, however our formulation uses a different coset structure, and we moreover work with the Polyakov form of these strings to remain as close as possible to models such as the AdS$_5\times$S$^5$ string.\footnote{Similar coset structures were investigated for NR particle geometries in \cite{Grosvenor:2017dfs, Figueroa-OFarrill:2018ilb}.} Integrability of NR strings has previously been investigated in \cite{Kluson:2017ufb,Roychowdhury:2019vzh}, and for related sigma models in \cite{Fontanella:2020eje}, but not for the NR limit of the AdS$_5\times$S$^5$ string considered in \cite{Gomis:2005pg}.\footnote{The author of \cite{Roychowdhury:2019vzh} moreover appears to claim integrability for arbitrary (torsion-free) backgrounds, which we do not expect to be able to replicate.}

-Until recently the NR string action for general target space geometry was formulated based on a gauging of the string Newton-Cartan (SNC) algebra \cite{Bergshoeff:2019pij}, using a particular torsion-free constraint.\footnote{There were also previous iterations built on the string Bargmann algebra, see e.g. \cite{Bergshoeff:2018yvt}.} Half a year ago this formulation was superceded by the so-called torsional string Newton-Cartan (TSNC) formulation \cite{Bidussi:2021ujm}, circumventing downsides of the SNC formulation such as field redundancy and associated St\"{u}ckelberg symmetry.
-As will come back shortly, the torsional string Newton-Cartan formulation uses a gauging procedure based on the so-called F string Galilei (FSG) algebra,\footnote{As the name implies, it imposes no constraints on torsion.
+Until recently the NR string action for general target space geometry was formulated based on a gauging of the string Newton-Cartan (SNC) algebra \cite{Bergshoeff:2019pij}, using a particular torsion-free constraint.\footnote{There were also previous iterations built on the string Bargmann algebra, see e.g. \cite{Bergshoeff:2018yvt}.} Half a year ago this formulation was superceded by the so-called torsional string Newton-Cartan (TSNC) formulation \cite{Bidussi:2021ujm}, circumventing what may be viewed as downsides of the SNC formulation, such as field redundancy and associated St\"{u}ckelberg symmetry.\footnote{The possibility to avoid Stueckelberg type redundancies, as well as to take nonrelativistic limits without imposing torsion constraints mentioned below, were previously observed in NS-NS gravity in \cite{Bergshoeff:2021bmc}.} As will come back shortly, the torsional string Newton-Cartan formulation uses a gauging procedure based on the so-called F string Galilei (FSG) algebra,\footnote{As the name implies, it imposes no constraints on torsion.
 The role of the torsion constraint was also investigated in \cite{Yan:2021lbe}.} which arises as a direct infinite speed of light limit of relativistic string symmetries.
 At the relativistic level, the string geometry is first formulated via a gauging procedure based on the so-called string Poincar\'e algebra, which does not impose a torsion constraint, and incorporates the B field.
 This string Poincar\'e algebra is an extension of the Poincar\'e algebra by a second independent set of generators transforming in the fundamental representation of the Lorentz algebra, with the same semi-direct product structure.
 These extra generators are associated to the B field of the string.
 The limiting procedure to arrive at the NR string involves mixing up the string Poincar\'{e} generators, and as a result there is no longer a semi-direct product structure involving the FSG generators associated to the TSNC two form.